 My glorious unraveling began in a worship service where my heart was finally quiet enough to hear the words the Holy Spirit had for me.

-Through tear-filled eyes and a heart heavy with the carrying a weight I was not meant to bear, He spoke to me, “You are not my work.”
+Through tear-filled eyes and a heart heavy with the carrying a weight I was not meant to bear, He spoke to me, “You are not your work.”

 That was the beginning of transformation.